When I was in 7th grade, my U.S. history teacher gave my class the following advice:

 7 Ways to Think More Critically

 Now we come to the part that I’m sure you’ve all been waiting for: how the heck do we get better at critical thinking?
-There are probably hundreds of ways, but here are seven.
+Below, you’ll find seven ways to get started.

 1. Ask Basic Questions